ipums/hlink/sphinx-docs/config.md

   * `dataset` -- Type: `string`.
 Location of the training dataset.
 Must be a csv file.
   * `dependent_var` -- Type: `string`.
 Name of dependent variable in training dataset.
   * `independent_vars` -- Type: `list`.
 List of independent variables to use in the model.
 These must be either part of `pipeline_features` or `comparison_features`.
   * `chosen_model` -- Type: `object`.
 The model to train with in the `training` task and score with in the `matching` task.
-See the [models](models) section for more information on model specifications.
+See the [Models](models) section for more information on model specifications.
   * `threshold` -- Type: `float`.
 The threshold for which to accept model probability values as true predictions.
 Can be used to specify a threshold to use for all models, or can be specified within each `chosen_model` and `model_parameters` specification.
-  * `decision` -- Type: `string`.
-Optional.
-Specifies which decision function to use to create the final prediction.
-The first option is `drop_duplicate_a`, which drops any links for which a record in the `a` data set has a predicted match more than one time.
-The second option is `drop_duplicate_with_threshold_ratio` which only takes links for which the `a` record has the highest probability out of any other potential links, and the second best link for the `a` record is less than the `threshold_ratio`.
   * `threshold_ratio` -- Type: `float`.
 Optional.
 For use when `decision` is `drop_duplicate_with_threshold_ratio` .
 Specifies the smallest possible ratio to accept between a best and second best link for a given record.
 Can be used to specify a threshold ratio (beta threshold) to use for all models.
 Alternatively, unique threshold ratios can be specified in each individual `chosen_model` and `model_parameters` specification.
-  * `model_parameters` -- Type: `list`.
-Specifies models to test out in the `model_exploration` task.
-See the [models](models) section for more information on model specifications.
-  * `param_grid` -- Type: `boolean`.
+  * `decision` -- Type: `string`.
 Optional.
-If you would like to evaluate multiple hyper-parameters for a single model type in your `model_parameters` specification, you can give hyper-parameter inputs as arrays of length >= 1 instead of integers to allow one model per row specification with multiple model eval outputs.
+Specifies which decision function to use to create the final prediction.
+The first option is `drop_duplicate_a`, which drops any links for which a record in the `a` data set has a predicted match more than one time.
+The second option is `drop_duplicate_with_threshold_ratio` which only takes links for which the `a` record has the highest probability out of any other potential links, and the second best link for the `a` record is less than the `threshold_ratio`.
   * `score_with_model` -- Type: `boolean`.
 If set to false, will skip the `apply_model` step of the matching task.
 Use this if you want to use the `run_all_steps` command and are just trying to generate potential links, such as for the creation of training data.
   * `n_training_iterations` -- Type: `integer`.
 Optional; default value is 10.
 The number of training iterations to use during the `model_exploration` task.
   * `scale_data` -- Type: `boolean`.
 Optional.
 Whether to scale the data as part of the machine learning pipeline.